 Clinics are reviewed on quality and expertise of their service, staff, and care levels provided.

-Step 5 - Finalise The Details
+Step 5 - Complete The Initial Assessment

 Now that you've read up, and compared a few clinics, it's time to arrange admission.